h2oai/h2o-3/h2o-docs/src/product/getting-data-into-h2o.rst

 **Notes**:

+ - H2O does not support UTF-16 encoding for csv files.
+Please convert to UTF-8 encoding.
  - ORC is available only if H2O is running as a Hadoop job.
  - Users can also import Hive files that are saved in ORC format (experimental).
  - If you encounter issues importing XLS or XLSX files, you may be using an unsupported version.
 In this case, re-save the file in BIFF 8 format.
 Also note that XLS and XLSX support will eventually be deprecated.